OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/articles/service-fabric/service-fabric-deploy-remove-applications-fabricclient.md

         }
     }

-    // Create the stateless service description.
+    // Create hello stateless service description.
 For stateful services, use a StatefulServiceDescription object.
     StatelessServiceDescription serviceDescription = new StatelessServiceDescription();
     serviceDescription.ApplicationName = new Uri(appName);
     serviceDescription.InstanceCount = 1;